maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 - Support for custom OAuth providers
 - Custom registration
 fields
-- Channel creation from the app
+- In-app channel creation
 - Various performance improvements.

-## Featured Contributor
+## Contributor spotlight

 Our featured contributor for this release is <a target="\_blank" href="https://github.com/macabeus">Bruno Macabeus</a>.
-Thank you for your great work on [channel creation](#create-channels) and helping us squash bugs.
+Thank you for your great work on [channel creation](#create-channels) and helping us squash bugs in their tracks!

 ## Custom OAuth providers